 + VIP TOUR FOR YOUNG FAMILIES

 If you’re looking for the ultimate Disneyworld experience but are a little time-poor, then the VIP tour for young families will make all your Disney dreams come true.
-For $299 pp/day (plus park entrance, plus tax), you can have VIP access to some of the most popular children’s rides at Magic Kingdom, access to Hollywood Studios and Animal Park.
+For $450 to $900 per hour (plus park entrance, plus tax), you can have VIP access to some of the most popular children’s rides at Magic Kingdom, access to Hollywood Studios and Animal Park.
 Straight to the front every time – unbeatable.
+Find out more

 Want to celebrate your birthday on board of one of Disney’s cruises?
 Want to be able to watch Magic Kingdom’s or Epcot’s fireworks without the crowds (and with a drink in hand!)?
 No problem!
 Disney’s cruises are the perfect way to add a bit of luxury to your holiday or if you’re celebrating a special event.